HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Exceptions.md

 ## Introduction

 One of the features added to imperative programming was the elegant handling of errors.
-Exception handling provided OOP a mechanism to control what exactly the system does when parts of the fail.
+Exception handling provided OOP a mechanism to control what exactly the system does when parts of the system fail.

 ## Learning Outcomes